yellobyte/LED-Strip-Light-Organ/README.md

 ## Technical Infos ##

 We have 3 channels and therefore control 3 LED Strips.
 Their specified working voltage must be 12V DC.
-The maximum length of the LED Strips our device can handle is determined by the current consumption (amperes per meter length) of each LED Strip and the maximum current rating of the external 12V power supply used.
+The maximum length of the LED Strips the device can handle is mainly determined by the current consumption (amperes per meter length) of each LED Strip and the maximum current rating of the external 12V power supply used.

-As an example: The LED Strips I tested with were equipped with 3528 SMD LEDs (red, yellow or green), had 60 LEDs per meter length and were 5m long.
-They proved no problem at all and never triggered the overcurrent protection circuitry which was set to 2.2 Amperes.
+To give you a real world example: The external power supply I tested the device with was a MeanWell GS90A12 with a maximum current rating of 6.7A DC.
+Therefore I set the overcurrent limit to 2.2A per channel (the device itself doesn't need much).
+That limit allowed me to use LED Strips of 5m length with 60 LEDs (Type 3528 SMD in red, yellow or green) per meter.
+The overcurrent protection circuitry never got triggered.

 The light organ has 3 working modes: [Normal](https://github.com/yellobyte/LED-Strip-Light-Organ/blob/main/Doc/NormalMode.mp4), [Rhythm](https://github.com/yellobyte/LED-Strip-Light-Organ/blob/main/Doc/RhythmMode.mp4) and [Cyclic](https://github.com/yellobyte/LED-Strip-Light-Organ/blob/main/Doc/Cyclic.mp4), which can be selected by pressing the **mode selection** button.

-Each of the 3 filter circuits uses an op amp and some passive components (Rs/Cs) with mostly uncommon values.
-Please stick to those exact values as they define the quality of the 3 filters!
-All filter components were calculated with the help of **FilterLab** from Microchip.
+Each of the 3 filter circuits uses an op amp and some passive components (Rs/Cs).
+The resistors with strange values (6k16, 14k7, 23k7 & 71k5) belong to the E48 (2%) or E96 (1%) series.
+The filter circuits were calculated with the help of **FilterLab** from Microchip.
 It's available at no cost, easy to use and very intuitive.

 An Arduino Nano 328P continuously samples all 3 filter outputs und transforms their voltage levels into digital PWM signals which feed the output stages with their IRF540N Power MOSFETs.
 Overtemperature & overcurrent protection (overload OL protection) has been integrated.

-The circuit had to be devided into 2 separate PCBs, a **Filter-PCB** and a **Power-PCB** as I only call the basic version of the Eagle Design Tool my own and therefore PCB size is limited to Euro card size.
-But this proved to be very fortunate in the end for I redesigned the output stages a few times and didn't have to redo the analog stages every time.
+The electrical circuit had to be devided into 2 separate PCBs, a **Filter-PCB** and a **Power-PCB** as I only call the basic version of the Eagle Design Tool my own and PCB size is limited to Eurocard size.
+But this proved to be very fortunate in the end for I redesigned the output stages a few times but didn't have to redo the analog stages.
 Please have a look at folder [**EagleFiles**](https://github.com/yellobyte/LED-Strip-Light-Organ/blob/main/EagleFiles) for schematic & PCB details.

 The block diagram of the light organ is as follows: